chrisryan91/CheesyStore_PP5/TESTING.md

 #### Task 2

-Develop blog post creation forkms for administrators to write and format content.
+Develop blog post creation for for administrators to write and format content.

 #### Progress

 Following the setup of blog models, views, URLs, and their integration with templates, the next step was to register the Post and Comment models in Django's admin panel.
 This registration allowed for the addition and approval of posts and user comments directly from the admin interface.
 The necessary admin classes for these actions were then established.

-The second task changed signifigantly as I decided to user Summernote to allow administrators to add blog posts through the admin panel rather than a front-end for.
+The second task changed as I decided to user Summernote to allow administrators to add blog posts through the admin panel rather than a front-end for.

 <details>
 <summary>User Story 5</summary>